hassan07k/hassan07k/README.md

 ### 🔧 Some Fun Projects:

-1. **Banana Catch Game 🍌** - A fun game made with vanilla JavaScript, HTML5 canvas, and CSS3.
+1. **website about me** - A fun game made with vanilla JavaScript, HTML5 canvas, and CSS3.
-2. **Monkey Blog** - A personal blog made using HTML, CSS, and JavaScript.
+2. **telefondatakatalog** - A personal blog made using python.
-3. **CSS Animations Zoo** - A gallery of animal-themed animations using only CSS.

 ---